measure-sh/measure/docs/api/dashboard/README.md

 - App's UUID must be passed in the URI
 - Pass `crash=1` as query string parameter to only return filters for unhandled exceptions
 - Pass `anr=1` as query string parameter to only return filters for ANRs
-- Pass `exception=1` as query string parameter to only return filters for handled & unhandled exceptions
 - If no query string parameters are passed, the API computes filters from all events

 #### Authorization & Content Type